Willard Wigan: Exhibitions and American tour

 In 2004, Wigan exhibited at The Artlounge gallery in Birmingham.
 The BBC's Inside Out - South West noted that the works displayed included "scenes of Jesus Christ and The Last Supper, with each individual figure no bigger than an eyelash or a human hair.
 At less than a hundredth of an inch tall, it's painstakingly precise work".

-In 2009 Wigan appeared as a guest speaker at the TED Conference in Oxford, UK. and later that year also as a guest on The Tonight Show with Conan O'Brien in the US.
-On The Tonight Show he exhibited, with the aid of a microscope, two of his sculptures constructed within the eye of a needle – one of Buzz Aldrin in a spacesuit next to the American Flag and another of five characters from Star Wars.
-Wigan explained that, while working on a grain of sand, he would sometimes use the tremor caused by his own heartbeat as a jackhammer to chisel the tiny particle.
+In 2009, Wigan appeared as a guest speaker at the TED Conference in Oxford, UK. and later that year also as a guest on The Tonight Show with Conan O'Brien in the US.

 After a series of exhibitions in the UK, during 2009 and 2010 Wigan toured the US.

+On 6 November 2012, election night in America, he was a guest on the television show Conan on TBS.

 Wigan marked the Diamond Jubilee of Elizabeth II by sculpting the Queen's portrait on a coffee bean; he described creating the work as "a bit of a challenge because a coffee bean crumbles and is hollow in the middle".

 The Library of Birmingham exhibited his works in January 2015.
-In 2010, the BBC reported that Wigan had sculpted a model of St Bartholomew's church in Chosen Hill, Gloucestershire on a grain of sand that he had taken from its churchyard.
+In 2010, the BBC reported that Wigan had sculpted a model of St Bartholomew's church in Chosen Hill, Gloucestershire, on a grain of sand that he had taken from its churchyard.
 He had done so in response to a challenge from his girlfriend, who described the result as "absolutely fantastic".
 The vicar of the church said the sculpture was beautiful, but Wigan expressed his own dissatisfaction with the work, saying "As small as what you've seen, it's not the best of me yet, I'm taking it even smaller because I'm not satisfied with my work right now, it's too big."

 In 2022, Willard was a judge on the show The Great Big Tiny Design Challenge, in which competitors created miniature furniture.